CadQuery/cadquery/doc/primer.rst

 Below is presented the different ways you can interact with the different API layers.

 -------------------------
-Fluent API <=> Direct API
+Fluent API <=> Free Function API
 -------------------------

 .. currentmodule:: cadquery

-Here are all the possibilities you have to get an object from the Direct API (i.e a topological object).
+Here are all the possibilities you have to get an object from the free function API (i.e a topological object).

 You can end the Fluent API call chain and get the last object on the stack with :py:meth:`Workplane.val` alternatively you can get all the objects with :py:meth:`Workplane.vals`